Skip to main content

 How investors react to losses

-If you're able to set aside emotion, you may consider buying more stock at a discount when prices drop.
-For example, if a stock you're invested in normally trades at $50 a share and dips to $30 a share, you can buy it at a 40% discount.
+2. Buy: If you're able to set aside emotion, you may consider buying more stock when prices drop.
 If volatility eases and prices climb again, you could sell and reap the benefits.
 But know you’ve taken on more risk, since there is no guarantee the stock will recover.

 Losing money isn't pleasant.
 But the more attuned you are to your appetite for risk and investing goals, the easier it becomes to navigate volatility.

 Establishing a baseline or upper limit for acceptable losses can help you decide whether it makes sense to sell, buy or hold.
-Yours can depend on several things, including:
+Yours can depend on several things, including your personal trading strategy, your investment time horizon and your risk tolerance .

-The advantage of this approach is that your portfolio is managed for you, so there's no opportunity for emotion to creep in and cause you to sell off assets in a panic when the market experiences a downward turn.
+An Ally Invest Robo Portfolio may be the tool to help you navigate market volatility.
+The advantage of this approach is that your portfolio is managed for you, so there's less likelihood of emotion creeping in and causing you to sell off assets in a panic when the market experiences a downward turn.
+You can also choose to have a cash buffer to add some padding to your portfolio.

 Managing through loss